erf/vid/README.md

 See [bindings.dart](lib/bindings.dart)

-Note the following keybindings differ from **vim** as we don't have command mode yet; also i quite like these bindings:

-- Save with 's'
-- Quit with 'q' or force quit with 'Q' (ignoring changes)

 ## Contributing 🙋‍♂️

-I prefer tackling challenges on my own but I'm open to PR's that align with vid's minimal philosophy.
+I enjoy building **vid** on my own but I'm open to PR's that align with vid's minimal philosophy.

 I won't accept issues solely for suggestions.
 Thanks for considering! 🚀